cliffordx/legalbai/pages/RPC_Annotated___Book_2.md

 		- **Art.
 156.** *Delivery of prisoners from jails.*
 			- The penalty of *arresto mayor* in its maximum period of *prision correccional* in its minimum period shall be imposed upon any person who shall remove from any jail or penal establishment any person confined therein or shall help the escape of such person, by means of violence, intimidation, or bribery.
 If other means are used, the penalty of *arresto mayor* shall be imposed.
 			- If the escape of the prisoner shall take place outside of said establishments by taking the guards by surprise, the same penalties shall be imposed in their minimum period.
-	- ## Chapter Six - EVASION OF SERVICE OF SENTENCE
+	- ### Chapter Six - EVASION OF SERVICE OF SENTENCE collapsed:: true
 		- **Art.
 157.** *Evasion of service of sentence.*
 			- The penalty of *prision correccional* in its medium and maximum periods shall be imposed upon any convict who shall evade service of his sentence by escaping during the term of his imprisonment by reason of final judgment.
 			- However, if such evasion or escape shall have taken place by means of unlawful entry, by breaking doors, windows, gates, walls, roofs, or floors, or by using picklocks, false keys, deceit, violence or intimidation, or through connivance with other convicts or employees of the penal institution, the penalty shall be *prision correccional* in its maximum period.